jaredly/geometricart/Roadmap.md

 - [x] export svg would be good toooo
 - [x] export video w/ worker
-- [ ] let's do shape auto-duplication. that should reduce storage size a fair bit
+- [ ] let's do shape auto-duplication. that should reduce storage size a fair bit ->> lol now I need to deduplicate the whatsits
 - [ ] Q: should I truncate numbers when I store them? 🤔 eh maybe not
 - [ ] how about video render in a worker?
 - [ ] the /patterns/ should be inlined